 The cassation rulings of the IP Court can be further appealed to the Supreme Court of Russia.
-Other rulings are appealed against at the IP Court.
+Other rulings are appealed against at the presidium of the IP Court.

 In June 2016, a mandatory pre-trial procedure for resolving most commercial disputes was introduced through the adoption of amendments to the Russian Commercial Procedure Code.

 Many court disputes have, since 11 July 2017, been excluded from the scope of the mandatory pre-trial dispute-settlement procedure.
 Certain types of IP disputes were not initially excluded from the procedure, but special regulatory arrangements were later adopted to address such disputes.

 In respect of claims for damages or compensation for exclusive rights infringements, the compulsory requirement to send a pre-trial demand letter has been preserved in cases where the parties to the dispute are legal entities or individual entrepreneurs.